wuseal/JsonToKotlinClass/README.md

 # JsonToKotlinClass

-Hi,Welcome to come to see me!
-I am a plugin for Kotlin generate Kotlin data class code from a JSON string also as say a plugin for Kotlin to convert JSON String into Kotlin data class code (Json to Kotlin)
+Hi, welcome to visit me!
+I am a plugin for generating Kotlin `data class` from JSON string, in another word, a plugin that converts JSON string to Kotlin `data class` (Json to Kotlin)

 ### Overview

-Hi,This is a very cool tool for Kotlin developers ,It can convert the Json String into Kotlin Data Class code ,The tool could recognize the Primitive Type of Json String and make Type Identifier respectively ,It taste easily ,Just have test,guys!
-Just press shortcut key `ALT` + `K` for Windows or `Option` + `K` for Mac,And then,start your Kotlin programming travel !
-JsonToKotlinClass make programming more happy!
+This is a very cool tool for Kotlin developers, it can convert a JSON string to Kotlin `data class`.
+The tool could not only recognize the primitive types but also auto create complex types.
+It's easily accessible, we provide shortcut keymap `ALT + K` for Windows and `Option + K` for Mac, have a try and you'll fall in love with it!
+JsonToKotlinClass just makes programming more enjoyable, enjoy coding!

 ### Easy Use
 ![alt text](https://plugins.jetbrains.com/files/9960/screenshot_18032.png)